matter-labs/zksync-web-era-docs/docs/dev/tutorials/api3-usd-paymaster-tutorial.md

 ## Set up the project

-1. Install the project with the [zkSync CLI](/docs/tools/zksync-cli/):
+1. Install the [zkSync CLI](/docs/tools/zksync-cli/) if you don't have installed it yet:

 ```sh
 yarn add global zksync-cli@latest